 Are youth and technology joined at the hip?

-Euromonitor International's Annual Study 2011 shows that with the exception of internet banking, younger respondents do more on the internet from ordering takeaway meals to tweeting, and do so more often.
+Euromonitor International’s Annual Study 2011 shows that with the exception of internet banking, younger respondents do more on the internet from ordering takeaway meals to tweeting, and do so more often.
 It also reveals that young adults are four times as likely as consumers aged 60+ to own internet-equipped mobile phones (40% versus 12%).
-Click to tweet!
 In the latest Booker Prize winner, “The Sense of an Ending”, author Julian Barnes writes: “The younger generation no longer feels the need, or even the obligation, to keep in touch.
-At least not 'keep in touch' as in 'seeing'”.
-Interestingly, however, of respondents to Euromonitor International's Global Youth Survey, only 26% agreed that online communication was preferable to face to face communication.
-Click to tweet!
+At least not ‘keep in touch’ as in ‘seeing’”.
+Interestingly, however, of respondents to Euromonitor International’s Global Youth Survey, only 26% agreed that online communication was preferable to face to face communication.